Trump executive order spurs call for opinions on federal AI standards

 NIST’s facial recognition vendor test is referred to as a gold standard for facial recognition, used by companies like Microsoft to gauge performance of software such as Face API, but the organization has also been criticized on ethical grounds for a number of reasons, including the use of datasets of vulnerable people without their consent.

-NIST information technology laboratory director Elham Tabassi said ethics is an important part of trustworthiness.
+NIST information technology laboratory acting chief of staff Elham Tabassi said ethics is an important part of trustworthiness.

 “Our focus right now is on the technical standards or technical aspects of the trustworthiness, but as I said, we are open to hear from all stakeholders about what should be part of the plan, and we’re focused on the technical standards because it’s our area of expertise.
 That’s where we have the muscle and the mission of our agency,” Tabassi told VentureBeat in a phone interview.